Director, Talent Acquisition and Development

 - Strong analytical, problem-solving skills.

 - Demonstrated influencing and consulting skills; adept at managing relationships both internally and externally.

 - Willingness to participate in University events to enable strong relationships with faculty and students; ability to represent the University's brand both internally and externally.

 - Strong HCM technology background; experience using Workday a plus.

-The Assistant Vice President for Talent Management will be responsible for designing and implementing a strategic talent development program for Stevens Institute of Technology as it seeks to attract, motivate, develop and retain best in class talent to advance its mission.
+Director of Talent Acquisition & Development will be responsible for designing and implementing a strategic talent development program for Stevens Institute of Technology as it seeks to attract, motivate, develop and retain best in class talent to advance its mission.

 Stevens Institute of Technology